NIH-HPC/snakemake_profile/Readme.md

 > [!IMPORTANT]
 >
-> ## Snakemake version 8 currently unsupported
+> ## This branch uses the generic cluster executor in snakemake >=8
 >
-> This profile is designed for snakemake <8.
-Updated documentation for snakemake
+> The main branch is for snakemake<8.
+At some point the snakemake8
-> 8 on Biowulf will be coming soon.
+> branch will become the default.